 Ms. Cole received her J.D. from the University of Virginia School of Law in 1991, where she served on the Senior Editorial Board of the Journal of Law and Politics, and was a founding member of the Coalition for Diversity.
 She graduated from Washburn University in 1988, where she received her B.A. in political science, cum laude, with University and Departmental honors.
-She is a member of the bar in the District of Columbia and in Pennsylvania, and the American and Energy bar associations.
+She is a member of the bar in the District of Columbia and in Pennsylvania.

 Shireen K. Lewis, Ph.D.

-Dr. Shireen Lewis has received many awards for her work with SisterMentors, including an honorary degree from Rutgers, the State University of New Jersey and EBONY magazine for making a difference for children, schools and communities.
-She has devoted over 30 years to mentoring and coaching women and girls.
+Dr. Shireen Lewis has received many awards for her work with SisterMentors, including an honorary degrees from Rutgers, the State University of New Jersey and Hollins University.
+She has devoted over 20 years to mentoring and coaching women and girls.
 She has mentored women in college, encouraging them to pursue graduate and professional school.

 Dr. Lewis was Dean and teacher of a high school for girls in Trinidad and Tobago.
 She has served on the board of several community organizations that promote education and equity for women and girls.
 She is past Co-President of the Washington Branch of the American Association of University Women.
 Dr. Lewis earned her Ph.D. from Duke University and her J.D. from The University of Virginia School of Law.
 She has a B.A. from Douglass College, a women’s college at Rutgers University, where she was inducted into the Phi Beta Kappa honor society in her junior year.

-Dr. Lewis practices yoga and meditation every day and is a frequent visitor to Satchidananda Ashram —Yogaville in Buckingham, Virginia.
+Dr. Lewis practices yoga and meditation every day and is a frequent visitor to Satchidananda Ashram —Yogaville in Buckingham, Virginia where she received her yoga teacher certification.
 She is vegan.

 Marianne Tshihamba is originally from the Democratic Republic of Congo and has lived in the United States for most of her life.
 For the past 15 years, she has worked with associations, non-profit organizations and government contractors as a conference and event planner in the Washington, D.C. metropolitan area.